 To begin scanning channels, press SCAN.
 The scanner scans through all non-locked channels in the activated banks.
-(See "Locking Out Channels" on Page 48 and "Turning Channel-Storage Banks On and Off" on Page 48).
-When the scanner finds a transmission, it stops on it.
+(See "locking out channels" on Page 48 and "turning channel-storage banks on and off" on Page 48).
+The scanner stops when it finds a transmission.
 When the transmission ends, the scanner resumes scanning.

 - If you have not stored frequencies into any channels, the scanner does not scan. - If the scanner picks up unwanted partial, or very weak transmissions, turn SQUELCH clockwise to decrease the scanner's sensitivity to these signals.
-To listen to a weak or distant station, turn SQUELCH counterclockwise. - To ensure proper scanning, adjust SQUELCH until the audio mutes.
+To listen to a weak or distant station, turn SQUELCH counterclockwise.

+To ensure proper scanning, adjust SQUELCH until the audio mutes.